 While we are clear that this is not a cure or proven way to prevent the transmission of coronavirus, the results are very promising, and given the critical stage of the pandemic we feel it is important to share them so that people are aware of the potential benefits of CPC containing mouthwashes alongside other preventative measures.Glyn Roberts PhD, Head of Unilever Oral Care Research and Development

-The preliminary test results on SARS-CoV-2 build on existing Unilever research published on the biology research platform , and follow ongoing discussions in the global medical and scientific community around the potential use of mouthwash as an additional measure to reduce the transmission of the virus.
-Research into the duration of the effect continues, but a previous study on a small group of patients infected with COVID-19 suggest that viral load – the amount of virus particles a person is carrying - may be reduced in the mouth for up to six hours by using mouthwashes containing CPC.
+The preliminary test results on SARS-CoV-2 build on existing Unilever research published on the biology research platform bioRxiv, and follow ongoing discussions in the global medical and scientific community around the potential use of mouthwash as an additional measure to reduce the transmission of the virus.
+Research into the duration of the effect continues, but a previous study3 on a small group of patients infected with COVID-19 suggest that viral load – the amount of virus particles a person is carrying - may be reduced in the mouth for up to six hours by using mouthwashes containing CPC.

 These preliminary test results, showing the efficacy of CPC Technology against the SARS-CoV-2 virus, are the latest in a large range of studies that are evaluating the efficacy of mouthwash technology against a number of viruses.
 In the tests we have done, only CPC Technology has to date shown positive results consistently.

-The virus that causes COVID-19 spreads primarily through droplets of saliva or discharge from the nose, which has been detected before, during, and after the acute phase of illness, as well as in asymptomatic cases.
+The virus that causes COVID-19 spreads primarily through droplets of saliva or discharge from the nose, which has been detected before, during, and after the acute phase of illness, as well as in asymptomatic cases4.
 Therefore, reducing the viral load in the mouth could help to reduce transmission.
 The findings indicate that mouthwash could become an important addition to other protective measures like handwashing, physical distancing and mask wearing.

-Glyn Roberts PhD, Head of Unilever Oral Care R&D, says, “The results of the study are a promising step on our journey to understanding how mouthwashes could help reduce the spread of coronavirus, alongside other preventative measures.
+Glyn Roberts PhD, Head of Unilever Oral Care R&D, says, “The results of the study are a promising step on our journey to understanding how mouthwashes could help reduce the spread of coronavirus5, alongside other preventative measures.
 Although our research is ongoing, we are sharing the results now so people can consider introducing a CPC-based mouthwash into their daily routine.

 Eminent scientists have reviewed the Unilever research data and agree that it is in the public interest to share the results widely.